hugokindel/farmland/README.md

 - [GLFW](https://www.lwjgl.org/)
   Handles the window and the input.
 - [OpenGL](https://www.opengl.org/)
-  Creates the rendering context and a way to communicate with the GPU.
+  Creates the rendering context, and a way to communicate with the GPU.
 - [OpenAL](https://www.openal.org/)
   Handles the audio system.
 - [ImGui](https://github.com/ocornut/imgui) (with [imgui-java](https://github.com/SpaiR/imgui-java) as a binding)
-  Permits to rapidly develop GUI to use within development for tools.
+  Permits to rapidly develop usable GUI in a game.

 ## Contributors